THE ELIMINATION PERIOD

 • What is it and why is it important?

-• Are there different elimination period options and if so, which one is the most popular choice?
+• Are there different elimination periods, and if so, which is the most popular?

 It is the number of days between the onset of the disability and when you become eligible to receive benefits.
 Think of it as a deductible.
-If a policy includes a 90-day elimination period, that indicates you must be disabled for 91 days or longer to qualify for benefits from the insurance carrier.
+If a policy includes a 90-day elimination period, you must be disabled for 91 days or more to qualify for benefits from the insurance carrier.

 The reality is that benefits are usually paid at the end of the month, so a 90-Day wait is actually 120 days before you collect a check.
 A 180-Day elimination period would be 210 days until you collect any money.